Writing Your First Win32 Application with C++

 In your Windows program, the first thing you want to think about is the event handler(sometimes called message handler) function.
 This is the first function that you want to write in your code; it’s your windows program starting point.
 As I said above, the event handler function takes care of all the messages that the window might send to it.
 After that you’ll write your WinMain function; that’s where you take care of the window class structure and finally create the window.
 The following text contains information on what should be done in a basic WinMain function.

 You will need to know the structure of the window class because you have to fill it in before creating the window itself.
 There are two window class structures WNDCLASS, and WNDCLASSEX.
-They are basically the same, the only difference is that WNDCLASS is slowly becoming outdated if it hadn’t.
+They are basically the same, the only difference is that WNDCLASS is slowly becoming outdated, if it hasn’t already.
 Obviously, you’ll want to use the EX one and it looks like this:

 typedef struct _WNDCLASSEX {